AnanthanBtech/UTWorkshopCPlusPlusGTest/README.md

 # GTestSample

 Google test is a framework for writing C++ unit tests.
-In this short post, I have explained how to set it up in Ubuntu.
+In this short post, I have explained how to set it up in Ubuntu 18.04 LTS.

 Start by installing the gtest development package: